 1. Sillage / Projection: Medium to Low

-If you’ve ever had a person walk by you and a few seconds later, you got hit with a wall of perfume — that’s sillage.
-It’s a French word meaning wake of a boat — or in this case wake of fragrance.
+If you’ve ever had a person walk by you and a few seconds later, you got hit with a wall of perfume that’s sillage.
+It’s a French word meaning wake of a boat or in this case wake of fragrance.

 If you’re working outdoors or in a wide-open space, you get a lot more leeway to be expressive with your fragrance and wear what suits your mood.
-Even if coworkers are nearby, the space and free airflow will keep most fragrances from feeling overbearing.
+Even if coworkers are nearby, free space and free airflow will keep most fragrances from feeling overbearing.

 Many of us work in climate-controlled offices or retail outlets with co-workers near us throughout the day.
-Since the space is confined and there’s less overall airflow, you'll generally need a subtle cologne that can fly under the radar until someone gets nearby.
+Since space is confined and there’s less overall airflow, it is the subtle scents that tend to be considered the best cologne for work environments.
+Those that can fly under the radar until someone gets nearby.

 Most work environments, aim for low to medium projection colognes.
 Keep the high-voltage juice for evening or romantic wear.

 Another factor to keep in mind when selecting the best cologne for work or the office is how long it will last.
 Most colognes have a limited lifespan based on their concentration of essential oils.

 While each fragrance is different, true Perfumes tend to have the highest concentration while Eau Fraiche is at the bottom end.
 Most men’s fragrances come as Eau de Toilette (EDT) which is right in the middle at 4-5 hours.